tmeasday/storybook-skeleton/README.md

 > You can specify builder with the `BUILDER` parameter.
 It accepts "babel", "esbuild", and "swc" and defaults to "esbuild".

+> There's a flag for lazy compilation.
+Set `LAZY_COMPILATION=1` to enable the feature.

 2. Run a HTTP server on port 5000 out of `dist/`

 ```